Sarvepalli Radhakrishnan

-Sarvepalli Radhakrishnan (5 September 1888 – 17 April 1975) was an Indian academician, philosopher and statesman who served as the Vice President of India from 1952 to 1962 and President of India from 1962 to 1967.
+Sarvepalli Radhakrishnan (5 September 1888 – 17 April 1975) was an Indian academic, philosopher and statesman who served as the Vice President of India from 1952 to 1962 and President of India from 1962 to 1967.
 He was the ambassador of India to the Soviet Union from 1949 to 1952.
 He was also the vice-chancellor of Banaras Hindu University from 1939 to 1948 and the vice-chancellor of Andhra University from 1931 to 1936.
 Radhakrishnan is considered one of the most influential and distinguished 20th century scholars of comparative religion and philosophy, he held the King George V Chair of Mental and Moral Science at the University of Calcutta from 1921 to 1932 and Spalding Chair of Eastern Religion and Ethics at University of Oxford from 1936 to 1952.

 Radhakrishnan's philosophy was grounded in Advaita Vedanta, reinterpreting this tradition for a contemporary understanding.
 He defended Hinduism against what he called "uninformed Western criticism", contributing to the formation of contemporary Hindu identity.
 He has been influential in shaping the understanding of Hinduism, in both India and the west, and earned a reputation as a bridge-builder between India and the West.

-Radhakrishnan was awarded several high awards during his life, including a knighthood in 1931, the Bharat Ratna, the highest civilian award in India, in 1954, and honorary membership of the British Royal Order of Merit in 1963.
-He was also one of the founders of HelpAge India, a non-profit organisation for elderly underprivileged in India.
+Radhakrishnan received several high awards during his life, including a knighthood in 1931, the Bharat Ratna, India's highest civilian award, in 1954, and honorary membership of the British Royal Order of Merit in 1963.
+He was also a founder of HelpAge India, a non-profit organisation for elderly underprivileged in India.
 Radhakrishnan believed that "teachers should be the best minds in the country."

 Early life and education

-Radhakrishnan was born as Sarvepalli Radhakrishnayya in a Telugu speaking Niyogi Brahmin familyof Sarvepalli Veeraswami and Sithamma.
+Radhakrishnan was born as Sarvepalli Radhakrishnayya in a Telugu Niyogi Brahmin family of Sarvepalli Veeraswami and Sithamma.
 He was the fourth born of six siblings (five brothers and one sister), in Tiruttani of North Arcot district in the erstwhile Madras Presidency (now in Tiruvallur district of Tamil Nadu).
 His family hails from Sarvepalli village in Nellore district of Andhra Pradesh.
 His early years were spent in Thiruttani and Tirupati.
 His father was a subordinate revenue official in the service of a local Zamindar (local landlord).
 His primary education was at K. V. High School at Thiruttani.
 In 1896 he moved to the Hermansburg Evangelical Lutheran Mission School in Tirupati and Government High Secondary School, Walajapet.